nicolasfont/joga/README.md

 # Joga

+A principled React component library.

 [![.github/workflows/ci.yml](https://github.com/nicolasfont/joga/actions/workflows/ci.yml/badge.svg)](https://github.com/nicolasfont/joga/actions/workflows/ci.yml)
 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-A principled React component library.

 > Everything should be as simple as it can be, but not simpler.

 In striving for simplicity, we encourage ease of use, robustness, and evolvability.
-The principles below serve as design guidance:
+These principles guide our design:

 - 🐢 Components All The Way Down
 - 🌌 Space As A First Class Component